matross-gh/platform-engineering-copilot/docs/DEVELOPMENT.md

   --project src/Platform.Engineering.Copilot.Data/Platform.Engineering.Copilot.Data.csproj
 ```

-This creates `environment_management.db` at the repository root.
+This creates `platform_engineering_copilot_management.db` at the repository root.
 Use `ConnectionStrings:DefaultConnection` in `appsettings.json` to change the location.

 #### Switch to SQL Server